 What to See and Do

 You can't go to Seattle without visiting the famed Pike Place Market.
-Well you can...
-But you'd be missing out on one of the city's most iconic attractions.
-Pike Place is more than a market, it's a microcosm of everything the city loves: spectacular waterfront views, fresh ingredients and good farm-to-table fare, unique handicrafts, and of course, so much seafood.
-Browse the stalls, stop for breakfast or lunch (more on that below) and watch the fishmongers throw the day's catch, all while partaking in a local tradition that's been around since 1907.
+Well, you can, but you'd be missing out on one of the city's most iconic attractions.
+Pike Place is more than a market, it's a microcosm of everything the city loves: spectacular waterfront views, fresh ingredients, good farm-to-table fare, unique handicrafts, and of course, so much seafood.
+Browse the stalls, stop for breakfast or lunch (more on that below), and watch the fishmongers throw the day's catch, all while partaking in a local tradition that has been around since 1907.

 While you're near the waterfront, take a ride in a glass pod on the Seattle Great Wheel, which offers incredible views of the waterfront, Puget Sound, and city skyline as it gently rotates.
 Or, check out the Aquarium, wander north to the waterfront Olympic Sculpture Park, or take a picturesque ferry ride to charming Bainbridge Island or to West Seattle.

 Take in more views of Seattle at the iconic Space Needle—go to the observation deck or make reservations for a meal in the revolving restaurant, or splurge on a sightseeing flight over the city and Lake Union.
 For an easy day trip, take a drive to Snoqualmie Falls, a 268 ft waterfall known as the setting for the opening credits of Twin Peaks.
 Or take a 30-minute drive to the town of Woodinville where more than 80 wineries and tasting rooms are open to visitors.
 For your culture fix, check out the incredible blown glass at the Chihuly Garden and Glass exhibit, or uncover the early history of the city on an underground tour of Pioneer Square, Seattle's oldest neighborhood.